Science25 min read1,794 words

-DNA is a molecule that carries the genetic instructions for building and maintaining every living organism.
-Learn how the double helix stores information, how genes become proteins, and why your DNA is 99.9% identical to every other human.
+DNA is a molecule that carries genetic instructions for building and maintaining every living organism.
+Learn how the double helix stores information and why your DNA is 99.9% identical to every other human.

 edit_note